Our first meal was delivered on Christmas day 1988. Meals have been delivered every week since.

 Realising there is an ongoing need for support, Mike Pennell and Amanda Falkson (who had been recruited as a driver and a cook respectively) were approached by the Rev’d Hong Tan and Gill Storey to see if they would take over the service.
 The church formally ceased to be involved and the name was changed to ‘The Food Chain’.

-By May 1989 The Food Chain was up and running with a core of 30 volunteers, a fledgling management group and the use of a Sunday kitchen in a community centre in Kentish Town.
+By May 1989 The Food Chain was up and running with a core of 30 volunteers, a fledgling management group and the use of a Sunday ktichen in a community centre in Kentish Town.

-As a poignant reminder of HIV’s indifference to the age, race, sexual orientation and gender of the people it infects, our first child service user is referred.
+As a poignant reminder of HIV’s indifference to age, race, sexual orientation and gender of the people it infects, our first child service user is referred.

 The Food Chain registers formally as a charity.
 To satisfy a growing service user population, two more kitchens are opened in New Cross and Highbury.
 Establishing a pattern that has now become the norm, each of the kitchens attracts its own new set of local volunteers.

-The London Fields/Globe kitchen opens to support service users in east London.
+The London Fields/Globe kitchen opens to support service users in East London

-A second member of staff, Peter Strickland started working for The Food Chain.
+A second member of staff, Peter Strickland started working for the Food Chain.

 Following a brief time sharing the Lighthouse’s catering facilities, Hammersmith kitchen is opened by one of our patrons, Jimmy Somerville, for service users in west London.

-70% of The Food Chain’s funding is from statutory sources – this was the last year of funding of this kind, and over the next few years this was to decline to less than 5% of total income, leading to a major fundraising challenge.
+This was the last year of funding of this kind, and over the next few years this was to decline to less than 5% of total income, leading to a major fundraising challenge.

 We begin delivering emergency food hampers for people returning home from hospital or experiencing difficulties with accessing benefits.
 Funding for the new service is provided by Fashion Acts.